 In the event our company goes through a business transition, such as a merger, acquisition by another company, or sale of all or a portion of its assets, your personally identifiable information will likely be among the assets transferred.
 You will be notified by a prominent notice on our website for 30 days of any such change in ownership or control of your personal information.
 You consent to the transfer of your personally identifiable information to any such successor entity unless you notify us via email to the contrary.

 If we ever were to engage in any onward transfers of your data with third parties for a purpose other than which it was originally collected or subsequently authorized, we would provide you with an opt-choice to limit the use and disclosure of your personal data.

 We also may be required to disclose an individual’s personal information in response to a lawful request by public authorities, including to meet national security or law enforcement requirements.
-In cases of onward transfer to third parties of data of EU individuals received pursuant to the EU-US Privacy Shield, Gensuite LLC is potentially liable.
+In cases of onward transfer to third parties of data of EU or Swiss individuals received pursuant to the EU-US Privacy Shield or Swiss-US Privacy Shield Frameworks, Gensuite LLC is potentially liable.